Top

 • Will I Be Able To Get Custody Of My Children After a Divorce?

 A: This depends entirely on your situation.
-When determining custody, courts always do what is in the best interests of the child.
-They will consider the living situation, income, and parent/child relationship when determining custody rights.
+Most of the time, parents divorcing in Texas end up with some version of shared custody of the children with the child's other parent.
+When determining custody, judges are required to make rulings consistent with what is in the best interests of the child.
+Judges will consider the living situation, income, parent/child relationship, stability, and various other factors when determining custody rights.
 Children are usually not asked which parent they would prefer to live with as this can place a tremendous burden on them.
-However, if your child is over 12 years old and you believe it is important that they have an opportunity to voice their opinions to the court, you can request a private meeting between your child and the judge.
-Judges typically do not meet with the children so as not to place any unnecessary stress on them, but they are willing to meet with children (without either parent being present) if requested.
+However, if you believe it is important that your child has an opportunity to voice his or her opinions to the court, you can request a private meeting between your child and the judge.
+Judges are not required by law to interview children under 12 years old, but if the child is 12 years old or older, the judge is required to interview the child.
+The judge only needs to consider the child's viewpoint and is not constrained to give the child his or her way.
+Though sometimes a child interview can be very persuasive on a judge, a parent should not depend upon the results of a child interview to make that parents' case.

 • Fearlessly Fighting for the Underdogs